 We live in a very wooded community and the house backs to woods.
-Each major storm we hear of a tree falling and damaging someone’s fence, toolshed or even home.
+Each major storm we hear of a tree falling and damaging someone’s fence, toolshed, or even home.
 We have been lucky thus far – a few branches to clean up but no major damage.
-Well this weekend Hurricane Irene ravaged the Eastern Seaboard… and our house.
+Well, this weekend Hurricane Irene ravaged the Eastern Seaboard… and our house.

 We are so glad that we and all our neighbors are safe, and so grateful to live in a cooperative community that will take care of the repairs and has a stake in ensuring repairs are well-done and keep the home structurally sound.
-Knowing all lives are safe and sound (Emerson slept through the whole thing!), I am now able to focus on the superficial damage – the contents of my closet.
+Knowing all lives are safe and sound (our daughter slept through the whole thing!), I am now able to focus on the superficial damage – the contents of my closet.

-While a hurricane probably won’t deposit a 70-year old oak tree into your walk-in closet any time soon, how you store your wardrobe contents can determine their longevity and looks.
+While a hurricane probably won’t deposit a 90-year-old oak tree into your walk-in closet any time soon, how you store your wardrobe contents can determine their longevity and looks.
 Dust, mildew, critters, water damage, and yes the occasional natural disaster can wreak havoc on fabrics and leather goods.
 Learn from my experience, and care for your wardrobe.
 Here’s some things I learned this weekend:

-Keep your shoes in boxes.
 I think many of us have drooled over a closet of Loubies and Manolos all on display, looking like beautiful little works of art on the shelves.
 While this may make for lovely eye candy, it’s not too practical if you want to preserve your footwear.
 This weekend, the only shoes that survived were those in shoe boxes, the rest (even in shoe boxes sans lid) got damaged or destroyed.

 Water and flying glass won’t happen to everyone, but dust does.
 If you keep your shoes in boxes, you won’t have to worry about them getting covered in dust between wears.
 I go old school – I keep my shoes in the cardboard boxes they came in, and take a Sharpie to write a description on the outside.
 If you want to see your collection, shops like The Container Store sell clear shoe boxes that will preserve your purchases while still making them visible.
 Many a fashionista has been known to photograph her shoes and stick a photo on the outside of the box for easy reference.